Vswe/SC2_lang/README.md

 4) Put your lang file in the lang folder of Steve's Carts (if it's not there already)

-5) Run minecraft, swap yo your language and see if it look good.
+5) Run minecraft, swap to your language and see if it look good.